-California’s wine country residents face fire fatigue
+California’s wine country residents facing fire fatigue

 They have been told this home is still standing.
 But with the Glass Fire still completely uncontained, the family is staying in Berkeley until they are allowed to return.

 “I’m trying to prepare my kids and let them know that climate change is part of life and they’re going to have to deal with it as they get older and also trying to provide them a sense of safety and security.
 It’s not easy.
-But we should not accept this is the way is going to be,” he said.
+But we should not accept this is the way (it) is going to be,” he said.

 The Abrams family is among thousands of weary wine country residents confronting another devastating wildfire.
 The Glass Fire, which started Sunday, has scorched more than 66 square miles (170 square kilometers) and destroyed about 95 structures.

-It’s the fourth major fire there in three years and comes ahead of the third anniversary of a 2017 wildfire that killed 22.
+It’s the fourth major fire there in three years and comes ahead of the third anniversary of a 2017 wildfire that killed 22 people.
 Three fires, driven by gusty winds and high temperatures, merged into one on Sunday, tearing into vineyards and mountain areas, including part of the city of Santa Rosa.
 About 70,000 people were under evacuation orders, including the entire 5,000-plus population of Calistoga in Napa County.

 Numerous studies have linked bigger wildfires in America to climate change from the burning of coal, oil and gas.
 Scientists say climate change has made California much drier, meaning trees and other plants are more flammable.

-The Glass Fire spread rapidly and is now burning through land that was saved from the other recent wine country fires, some of which had not burned for a century, Cal Fire Assistant Chief Billy See said.
-Crews are now using old containment lines to fight the current fire, relieved slightly by easing winds.
+The Glass Fire spread rapidly and is now burning through land that was saved from the other recent wine country fires, Cal Fire Assistant Chief Billy See said.
+Some of the land has not burned for a century, while crews are now using old containment lines to fight the current fire, relieved slightly by easing winds.

 It’s one of nearly 30 wildfires burning around California.
 The National Weather Service warned that hot, dry conditions with strong Santa Ana winds could continue posing a fire danger in Southern California through Tuesday afternoon.
 The state has already seen more than 8,100 wildfires that have killed 29 people, scorched 5,780 square miles (14,970 square kilometers) and destroyed more than 7,000 buildings.